 The Four Horsemen of the Apocalypse is a metaphor depicting the end of times in the New Testament.
 They describe conquest, war, hunger, and death respectively.
-Dr. Gottman uses this metaphor to describe communication styles that can predict the end of a relationship.
+We use this metaphor to describe communication styles that, according to our research, can predict the end of a relationship.

-The first horseman of the apocalypse is criticism.
-Criticizing your partner is different than offering a critique or voicing a complaint!
-The latter two are about specific issues, whereas the former is an ad hominem attack: it is an attack on your partner at the core.
-In effect, you are dismantling his or her whole being when you criticize.
+The first horseman is criticism.
+Criticizing your partner is different than offering a critique or voicing a complaint.
+The latter two are about specific issues, whereas the former is an ad hominem attack.
+It is an attack on your partner at the core of their character.
+In effect, you are dismantling their whole being when you criticize.

 - Complaint: “I was scared when you were running late and didn’t call me.
 I thought we had agreed that we would do that for each other.”